 MOD RCC/14A1/54

-31 3.45 Subject to national law, any user, by having access to the international network established by an administration*, has the right to send traffic.
-A satisfactory quality of service should be maintained to the greatest extent practicable, corresponding to relevant CCITT Recommendations.
+31AA 3.4 The public, by having access to the international telecommunication network, has the right to receive international telecommunication services.

 Reasons: It is proposed to replace the term “user” with “public”, in line with 1.2.
 The reference to national law is obsolete, since the relevant provision is prescribed in the Preamble to the ITRs.
 It is proposed to delete the last sentence, in the light of 3.1.

 ADD RCC/14A1/55#11045